 - Search Results should be using SearchResultsPage — WordPress function is_search()

-- HTML sitemap page should be using QAPage or FAQPage — WordPress function is_page(‘faq’)
+- FAQ type of page should be using QAPage or FAQPage — WordPress function is_page(‘faq’)

 When to Use FAQPage